Supporting the wellbeing of employees is essential to creating safe, healthy, and productive workplaces across the South Australian public sector.

 Where to go for help – wellbeing resources

-Agency heads and chief executives should ensure appropriate expectations of behaviour are set and maintained within each agency.
+Agency heads and chief executives are responsible for setting and maintaining appropriate standards of behaviour within their agencies.

-These resources are available to help support mental health, emotional well-being, and active participation in the workplace.
+The following resources support mental health, wellbeing, and participation in the workplace.

 Free 24/7 support